-And the result, mind blowing!
+And the result, mind-blowing!
 Group and 1 & 2 were similar with 35 to 38 percent respectively, exercised each week.
-But, in the third group a staggering 91% of the participants exercised each week.
+But, in the third group, a staggering 91% of the participants exercised each week.

 A 91% adherence score is a pretty good outcome, especially compared to 35 & 38 percent.
-Although this may seem like a home run, let us not get too excited, the study was only for 2 weeks and there’s been a great deal of research papers since that have shown why a detailed plan alone is not enough to make habits stick.
+Although this may seem like a home run, let us not get too excited, the study was only for 2 weeks and there’s been a lot of research papers since that have shown why a detailed plan alone is not enough to make habits stick.
 Emotional factors also play a significant role when trying to achieve your goals, that said, the study certainly shows evidence that planning and gaining clarity is a crucial tool to implement when creating new habits.

-Top behavioural psychologists Chip and Dan Heath and authors of the incredible book ‘Switch’, make a clear link between thoughts and emotions.
+Top behavioural psychologists Chip and Dan Heath and authors of the incredible book ‘Switch’ make a clear link between thoughts and emotions.
 They use the analogy of the rider and the elephant, the rider representing the human brain and the elephant being the illustration for human emotions.

-Throughout the book (which is incredible), the authors present a number of case studies and spectacular examples of where changes have been made within increasingly difficult circumstances with the bases of creating clarity of the mind on the task but also stimulating the elephant (emotion).
+Throughout the book (which is incredible), the authors present a number of case studies and spectacular examples of where changes have been made within increasingly difficult circumstances with the basis of creating clarity of the mind on the task but also stimulating the elephant (emotion).

 One of my favourite examples of the book is their reference to a group of hospitals in the US that intended to adopt a procedure throughout the organization involving thousands of people during a time where the care system was currently overloaded and the motivation of the staff was low.
-By adopting a strategy that gave the organisation a simple and clear guide and attaching it to a powerful motivating factor produced, an incredible outcome and saved thousands of people’s lives.
-Thousands of lives saved by adopting one new behaviour, now there is the power of habit.
+Adopting a strategy that gave the organisation a simple and clear guide and attaching it to a powerful motivating factor produced an incredible outcome and saved thousands of people’s lives.
+Thousands of lives were saved by adopting one new behaviour, now there is the power of habit.
 Give clear instructions to direct your rider then motivate your elephant!

 Consistent behaviours need more than motivation and clarity, during times when you’re tired, stressed and or overwhelmed, that big new habit of exercising for an hour seems to be almost impossible to execute, breaking down the habits into tiny pieces, especially in times of low energy, will significantly increase your chances success.
 The overwhelmed mind cannot deal with big tasks, but it can deal with tiny ones.
 Think about it, which is easier, sending emails to people work colleagues all morning or spending the morning digging into the complexities of the major project you should be working on?

-To use exercise as an example, if you are new or inconsistent exerciser and you intend to do 1 hour of fitness 4 times a week then you are probably over stretching.
+To use exercise as an example, if you are a new or inconsistent exerciser and you intend to do 1 hour of fitness 4 times a week then you are probably overstretching.
 If you’ve had a difficult day, despite the clarity of what to do and your motivation to achieve, you’ll find this beast too difficult to fight, or maybe you manage it a couple of days but certainly not 4.

 A stronger strategy for success may be to start by doing just 5 minutes of exercise each day.
 Your brain can handle 5 minutes, and 5 minutes each day equates to 35 minutes a week or 30.5hrs per year.
 There is no fast result but over 5 years just 5 minutes a day will equate to roughly 25lbs of fat loss for just 5 minutes!
 In reality, you’ll have days when the 5 minutes turns into 15, 30 or even 60 minutes but your golden rule is to always hit your 5 minutes and to feel good about the fact you’ve progressed every time you do it.
 A small, tiny but consistent habit will always yield a big result over time, reduce your overwhelm by lowering your demands and just do the small stuff and the big stuff will follow!

 Learning this made a significant impact in my personal life along with my professional career.
-The deep visceral connection to your habits can be the difference between a journey of struggle and stress or, an enjoyable experience of good feeling.
+The deep visceral connection to your habits can be the difference between a journey of struggle and stressor, an enjoyable experience of good feeling.